JollyShmo/JollyShmo.github.io/README.md

   - different sizes, and styles
   - ability to enter in the width and height of the page (displayed on screen) on page load
   - ability to save the image
+  - Color works in Edge (others not tested)